Criminal Defense Information

 Information on topics in criminal defense law of a general nature appears below.

 Our criminal justice system can be overwhelming and frightening.
-The incarceration rate in the United States is much higher than many other industrialized countries.
+The incarceration rate in the United States is much higher than in many other industrialized countries.
 Prison sentences are getting longer and more frequent.
 If you face the possibility of being accused or convicted of a crime, contact an experienced criminal defense lawyer as early in the process as possible, preferably even before questioning or investigation by the police.
-A skilled attorney at Martens Law Offices P.C. in Boise, Idaho, can fight for your legal and constitutional rights.
+Our skilled attorney can fight for your legal and constitutional rights.

 During the investigation of a crime, the police review the facts, interview witnesses and gather evidence against suspect(s).
 Once the police have enough evidence, they can ask a judge to sign an arrest warrant for a suspect.